twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/github-functions/gitHubLatestRelease.md

 Calls to `gitHubLatestRelease` are cached so calling `gitHubLatestRelease` with the same *user-repo* will only result in one call to the GitHub API.

-`gitHubLatestRelease` uses the same API request mechanism as `gitHubKeys`.

 !!! example

     ```